Jibbajabbajim/GT7-RaceEngineer/README.md

 FUEL/LAPS - FUEL/LAP summary triggered at each start finish line cross.
 Maybe an option to manually trigger feedback (button press)?

 STRATEGY - Predefined strategies (Plan A, Plan B etc).
-Monitor during the race and provive feedback (e.g. "Two more laps needed in this stint").
-Monitor tyreuse and percentage and provide feedback ("You are using too much tyres/fuel to last the stint".
+Monitor during the race and provide feedback (e.g. "Two more laps needed in this stint").
+Monitor tyre use and percentage and provide feedback ("You are using too much tyres/fuel to last the stint".
 Calculate the number of laps remaining in the race?
 Not sure is this is possible yet.

 CONFIG FILE - As the number of parameters increases, a config file may make more sense.